Portrait Photography

 Tonal contrast is the difference in brightness between different parts of the photo.

-Since there will be no color in a black and white portrait, you need to see the image in terms of black, white, and greys — in other words, highlights, and shadows.
+Since a black-and-white portrait does not have color, you need to see the image in terms of black, white, and greys—in other words, highlights and shadows.

 black and white portrait photograph